dinaTheo/StreamflowForecastingNN-DynFus/README.md

 ## Stage 2: Data preprocessing and model development

-The data coming from the previouss stage saved on **Data/Final-data/** is to be used as inputs to the models.
+The data coming from the previous stage saved on **Data/Final-data/** is to be used as inputs to the models.
 All the models used can be found in the **Models/** folder (`.py` scripts).
 When the models in this folder are run, they are outputting the predictions on the **Results/Saved-from-run-models** folder.

 ## Stage 3: Results